apachex692/hashicorp-terraform-associate/README.md

 Key features include its ability to handle resource dependencies automatically, plan execution visibility through detailed previews, and support for a wide range of providers and services.
 Terraform has become an industry standard for infrastructure automation, particularly in cloud-native environments and DevOps practices.

+> [!Note]
+> This definitive guide is all you need to pass the exam.
+There are LLM-generated content in the notes here and there, but rest assured, I've ensured that each line is read and corrected by me.
+And after all, I am a Terraform Associate myself.
+So, you can trust that the content is accurate and reliable.
+If you have any questions or need further clarification, feel free to reach out to me.

 ## Pages

 1. [Introduction](./modules/introduction.md)